Coronavirus (COVID-19) Preparedness Information Learn More

-As an independent, not-for-profit organization, The Joint Commission's mission is “to continuously improve the safety and quality of care provided to the public,” which coincides with St. Francis Hospital 's mission of "Making Communities Healthier."
+As an independent, not-for-profit organization, The Joint Commission's mission is “to continuously improve the safety and quality of care provided to the public,” which coincides with St. Francis's mission of "Making Communities Healthier."

 Disease-specific care certification, through The Joint Commission, improves the quality of patient care by reducing variations in clinical processes.
 The Joint Commission’s emphasis on clinical practice guidelines help organizations establishes a consistent approach to care, reducing the risk of error.
 It provides a framework for program structure and management, helps to maintain a consistently high-level of quality, and demonstrates our commitment to healthcare quality for our community.

-St. Francis Hospital has disease-specific certifications for the following programs:
+St. Francis has disease-specific certifications for the following programs: